anhkhoakz/anhkhoakz.github.io/content/about.md

 Hi everyone,

-My name is Anh Khoa, a second-year student majoring in Software Engineering at Ton Duc Thang University.
+My name is Anh Khoa, a junior student majoring in Software Engineering at [Ton Duc Thang University](https://tdtu.edu.vn/).

 I am a fan of minimalism, stoicism, reading, programming, traveling, and adventure, and my philosophy of life is rooted in these principles.
 I strive to learn, grow, and improve in all aspects of my life, and I enjoy helping others and creating value for the community.